vkeenan/ai-gateway/README.md

 ##### Create Permission Set Mapping

+1. From the VS Code terminal, enter the command `make open` to go to the scratch org setup page.
+2. Enter "named" in the Quick Find box and select Named Credentials.
+3. Click on the External Credentials tab.
+4. Click on the OpenAI External Credential item to edit its details.
-1. Click on down arrow in the Actions column next to Prompt Engineering and select Edit.
+5. Click on down arrow in the Actions column next to Prompt Engineering and select Edit.
-1. Click Add on Authentication Parameters.
+6. Click Add on Authentication Parameters.
-1. Under Parameter 1, enter "apiKey" for the Name.
+7. Under Parameter 1, enter "apiKey" for the Name.
-1. Enter the OpenAI API key you generated in the previous section for the Value.
+8. Enter the OpenAI API key you generated in the previous section for the Value.
-1. Click Add on Authentication Parameters to add your organization id as the second parameter.
+9. Click Add on Authentication Parameters to add your organization id as the second parameter.
-1. Under Parameter 2, enter "Org" for the Name and enter your Organization ID for the Value.
+10. Under Parameter 2, enter "Org" for the Name and enter your Organization ID for the Value.
-1. Click Save for Permission Set Mappings.
+11. Click Save for Permission Set Mappings.

 ##### Create Custom Headers